l3nz/whaleware/examples/asterisk-load-test/README.md

-This project was born as a simple way to do regression testing on [WombatDialer], our nice intelligent dialer that just works with any existing Asterisk PBX, and [QueueMetrics], the well-known call-center reporting and monitoring suite.
+This project was born as a simple way to do regression testing on [WombatDialer], our nice intelligent dialer that just works with any existing Asterisk PBX, and [QueueMetrics], our well-known call-center reporting and monitoring suite.
 But you can use it to test any AMI/ARI application or piece of dialplan.

 ## Quick start